Stalin: The Court of the Red Tsar: Reception

 The book was judged to have succeeded in showing the importance of informal power under Stalin, and in evidencing how Stalin's political circle was reinforced by intermarriage and kinship ties.
 It was noted for its "vivid" depiction of "the general character of elite life" in Stalin's years and for the "significant" archival research behind it.
+It won History Book of the Year at the 2004 British Book Awards.

 It was criticised for its imprecise and unreliable citations, for featuring invented dialogue, and for its sensationalistic emphasis on trivia and evocative story-telling.
 One reviewer questioned whether Montefiore could have accessed the archival collections referenced in the book.

 Historian Sheila Fitzpatrick took issue with Montefiore's core metaphor in Stalin: The Court of the Red Tsar, that of "court politics", which implies a return of Tsarist autocracy in Communist disguise.
 She argued that Stalin's associates worked as a team of bureaucrats and socialised with him on equal terms, in contrast to ministers of the late Tsarist period or Muscovite nobles.

 Unlike more standard biographies of Stalin, such as one by Robert Service, the book by Montefiore lends credibility to many disputable aspects of Stalin's life, such as his alleged work as an informant for Okhrana, suspected murder of his second wife Nadezhda Alliluyeva, or that he had always been an antisemite.
 Montefiore is found to differ from Service also in minimising the role of Stalin's personal choices and motivations behind the Great Purge, as he prefers to hold Bolsheviks as a group responsible for the crimes committed during Stalinism.